Article

 By fostering a culture of innovation organization-wide––then considering process transformation, business model transformation, and domain transformation––your company will be better primed for change.

-• Are you a disruptor?
+- Are you a disruptor?
 Are you open to the solutions created by disruptors?
-That will likely impact the aggressiveness of your digital transformation strategy.
+That will likely impact the aggressiveness of your strategy for digital transformation.

-Depending on how innovative your company currently and how innovative you are open to being in the future, the elements of your digital transformation strategy will change.
+Depending on how innovative your company currently and how innovative you are open to being in the future, the elements of your strategy for digital transformation will change.

 In the 1990s, the standard way of connecting to the internet was through slow, cumbersome dial-up connections.
 Now, thanks to advances in firmware engineering and other technologies, we embed wireless internet into all kinds of everyday objects.